 People with diabetes have a higher risk of liver cancer than people who do not have diabetes.
 The higher risk may be due to the higher levels of insulin in people with diabetes or due to liver damage caused by the diabetes.
 The risk may be increased more in people who have other risk factors such as liver cirrhosis and hepatitis infection.

-Some treatments for diabetes such as metformin may reduce the risk of liver cancer
+Some treatments for diabetes such as metformin may reduce the risk of liver cancer.

 Other possible causes

-Stories about potential causes are often in the media and it isn’t always clear which ideas are supported by evidence.
+There are often stories about potential causes in the media.
+It isn’t always clear which ideas are supported by evidence.
 There might be things you have heard of that we haven’t included here.
-This is because either there is no evidence about them or it is less clear.
+This is because either there is no evidence about them, or it is less clear.